 - Cycle #6 → November - December

 Six weeks is long enough to deliver on an initiative from start to finish and short enough that everyone can feel the deadline looming from the start.
 Therefore, everyone uses their time wisely and makes decisions with a specific time constraint.

 Each initiative should be completed within one cycle.
 Strict time-boxing is needed to ensure the team has both focus and a sense of urgency.
 If it takes longer than one cycle, the best way is to adopt an iterative process by breaking it down into chunks that can be delivered in one cycle.

-Before an initiative can be executed upon, the owner/sponsor - basically the one bringing the idea to the table - must spend the time researching the problem it addresses, recommend a solution and estimate the effort required.
+Before an initiative can be worked on, the owner – the team member proposing and entrusted to deliver the initiative – must research the problem it addresses, recommend a solution and estimate the effort required.

 To create a new initiative, a new backlog item is added to the Engineering Initiatives board:

 The initiative content must be written using the “Engineering Initiative Template” :